mhenke/cfwheels-training/00-upandrunning.md

 </cffunction>
 ```

-Now you'll see the "findAll()" command gave you back an query object holding the one article we created and saved.
+Now you'll see the ```findAll()``` command gave you back an query object holding the one article we created and saved.
 Go ahead and **create 3 more sample articles** in one request under a method called "moreSamples".

 ### Moving Towards a Web Interface * Setting up the Router